Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/hubspot.md

 <img src="images/hubspot-chart-types.png" alt="List of chart types while using Hubspot as a data source" class="responsive-img" width="80%"/>

-Based on the vusialization that you have chosen, you will see different types of fields.
+Based on the visualization that you have chosen, you will see different types of fields.

 When you are ready with your visualization, you can click/tap on the checkmark in the top right corner to save it as a dashboard.